chiffa/BioFlow/dev_log.rst

 New features:
 -------------

--  Introduce signal over noise ratio: amount of current in the current configuration compared to what we would have expected in case of a random set of nodes.
-We could introduce this as a bootstrap on a random subset of nodes to figure which ones are random and which ones aren't

--  Add protein abundance level
+-  Add protein abundance level for instantiation of the network

--  Add a coarseness feature on the interactome analysis affecting sampling behavior, so that precision is sacrificed in favor of computation speed.

 -  Language of network alignment/explanation of net1 by net2: allows
    to compare GO annotation with interactome, cell type specificity analysis or organ context.

+-  Add a coarseness feature on the interactome analysis affecting sampling behavior, so that precision is sacrificed in favor of computation speed.

 -  Build an "inspector routine" that would allow us to see the nodes that would allow us to route the most information => we need to recompute the most central nodes in Interactome, because we still observe a heavy skew in the nodes with a high degree.

--  add @jit() wrapper in order to compile the elements within the current calculation routines.

 -  We always need to first build Interactome Interface before BioKnowledge Interface and in the end we need to have both of them build before we can run automated analysis.
 A nice fix would be to raise flags when they are loaded, instead of relying on the loading behaviors.

-- single command to change the neo4j instance bieng used or copied

-   - copy a designated database

-   - cd into the designated database and execute neo4j start/stop

--  write the circulation files so that it is possible to calculate the information circulation between two sets or as set and a single protein (application for p53 and PKD1 regulators)
+-  Write the circulation files so that it is possible to calculate the information circulation between two sets or as set and a single protein (application for p53 and PKD1 regulators)

--  distinction between downstream and upstream targets can be implemented by translating the directed graph into an associated Markov transition matrix.
+-  Distinction between downstream and upstream targets can be implemented by translating the directed graph into an associated Markov transition matrix.
 This will allow to:

-        - explicitly allow ponderation of importance of sources/sinks of information
+    - explicitly allow weight of importance of sources/sinks of information (match the distribution shape with the quantile distribution normalization)

-        - account only for the information propagating downstream the pathways, not both ways as it is the case now
+    - account only for the information propagating downstream the pathways, not both ways as it is the case now.
+A Markov Matrix differential system solution is a good idea as well, of the type F(t) = A*(F(t-1)+B); dA = A*F(t-1)+A*B-F(t)

     - synchronous computation of the flow for all sources/sinks

--  add citations into the online databases files, that allows integration
+-  Add citations into the online databases files, that allows integration of different source into a single database.

 -  Clustering algorithms going beyond the spectral clustering,

     - Not needing a pre-defined number of clusters